Back To Search Results

 Etiology

-Huntington disease is an autosomal dominant disorder caused by the elongation of CAG repeats on the short arm of chromosome 4p16.3 in the HTT gene.
-The gene encodes for the HTT protein, which plays a role in the synaptic function and also plays a crucial role in the post-embryonic period.
-It is thought to have anti-apoptotic functions as well as protect against the toxic mutant HTT.
-There is some evidence that the mutant protein leads to both an addition as well as a loss of function.
+Huntington disease is an autosomal dominant inherited neurodegenerative disorder caused by the elongation of CAG repeats on the short arm of chromosome 4p16.3 in the HTT gene.
+The gene encodes for the HTT protein, which plays a crucial role in synaptic function in the postembryonic period.
+The HTT protein is thought to have antiapoptotic functions and protect against the toxic mutant HTT.
+Limited evidence has demonstrated that the mutant protein leads to both a toxic gain of function and a mutant loss of function.
 Intranuclear and intracytoplasmic inclusions are found in several areas of the brain.
-It is, however, unknown if the inclusions themselves play a role in the pathogenesis or if they are pathogenic themselves.
-The brain atrophy, particularly in the striatum with associated extensive neuronal loss, is well known.
+However, whether the inclusions themselves play a role in the pathogenesis or if they are pathogenic is unknown.
+Brain atrophy, particularly in the striatum with associated extensive neuronal loss, is well-known pathologically.

 Patients commonly have the HTT allele with CAG repeats in the range of 36 to 55.
 Those with juvenile-onset of the disease usually have CAG repeats greater than 60.
-Patients with alleles in the range of 27 to 35 do not show the disease phenotype but are, however, prone to repeat instability.
-There is an inverse correlation between the length of the repeats and the age of onset, which is determined by the onset of the first motor manifestation.
-The length of the repeats also determines 70% of the variation in the age of onset.
-The anticipation phenomenon is seen in the paternal line of inheritance, which arises due to the instability of the CAG repeats during spermatogenesis.[1][3]
-Anticipation leads to a phenomenon that is common in HD, where an affected offspring of a patient with the condition will develop the disorder at a younger age than the relative who passed on that gene.
+A repeat length of 26 or less is normal.
+Patients with alleles in the range of 27 to 35 do not show the disease phenotype but are prone to repeat instability and may expand into the disease-causing range with transmission.
+An inverse correlation between the length of the repeats and the age of onset of clinical manifestation has been established.
+A repeat length of 36 to 39 may result in the development of Huntington disease, yet not in all cases, ie, reduced penetrance.
+A repeat length of ≥40 is almost always completely penetrant and will result in Huntington disease symptomatology.[1]
+Similar to other trinucleotide (triplet) repeat inherited disorders, a phenomenon of anticipation occurs.
+In Huntington disease, the anticipation phenomenon is seen mainly in the paternal line of inheritance, which arises due to the instability of the CAG repeats during spermatogenesis.[2][4]
+Anticipation leads to longer triplet repeats and earlier clinical manifestations in subsequent generations.
+An affected offspring of a patient with the condition will develop the disorder at a younger age than the relative who passed on that gene.

-Studies have found three significant categories of risk factors for the onset of the disease.
-The CAG repeat lengths in the HTT gene, instability of CAG, and genetic modifiers were identified as risk factors.
-Among these, the most critical risk factor was found to be CAG repeat lengths.
-Genetic factors play an essential role in the progression of the disease.
-CAG length is also a significant factor for the progression of the disease, especially in cognitive, motor, and neurological disturbances.[4]
+Studies have found 3 significant categories of risk factors for the onset of the disease.
+The CAG repeat lengths in the HTT gene, instability of CAG, and genetic modifiers were identified as risk factors.[5]

 Epidemiology